-The Chair of the Joint Meeting of the Management Committees (MCJ), Guro Gjelsvik (Norway), welcomed participants (listed in Appendix 1) to the meeting.
-She noted that NAMMCO Deputy Secretary Maria Garagouni would act as main rapporteur, with support from the Secretariat.
+The Joint Meeting of the Management Committees (MCJ) was chaired by Guro Gjelsvik (Norway).
+The Chair welcomed participants (listed in Appendix 1) to the meeting and noted that NAMMCO Deputy Secretary Maria Garagouni would act as main rapporteur, with support from the Secretariat.